 With managing my freelance business, I make it my job to stay current on any changes and trends in my industry.
 If I need to learn how to use a new program or platform, I do that.
 I build professional relationships with others in my field.
 Most importantly, I always keep growing and learning.

-As a freelancer, there’s no one around making sure that your “keeping up” with the skills and tools that you need to do well.
+As a freelancer, there’s no one around making sure that you’re “keeping up” with the skills and tools that you need to do well.
 You are responsible for checking that box.

 Failure to be Consistent